 Graduates of the program are eligible to take the National Certification Examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this examination, the individual will be an Occupational Therapist, Registered (OTR).
-Most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-A felony conviction may affect a graduate’s ability to sit for the NBCOT certification or attain state licensure.
+Most states require license to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+A felony conviction may affect a graduate’s ability to sit for the NBCOT certification or attain state license.

 Admission to the program requires: